Travelling

 • What is the best visa for Portugal?

 There are numerous types of visas to Portugal.
-The best visa is the one that corresponds to your aims.
+The best visa is the one that corresponds to your specific goals.
 If you want to visit Portugal as a tourist, choose a Schengen visa to Portugal.

-The Portugal Golden Visa is very popular among wealthy individuals worldwide as it grants such privileges as visa-free travel to Schengen countries, creating a “safe haven” in case of complicated political situations and opportunity to obtain Portugal citizenship in five years.
+The Portugal Golden Visa is popular among wealthy individuals as it offers visa-free Schengen travel, a "safe haven" in political crises, and the opportunity to obtain Portugal citizenship in five years.

 • What is an E4 visa to Portugal?